oslabs-beta/Breach/README.md

 ## License <a id="license"></a>

-This product is MIT Licensed -- see [LICENSE.md](https://github.com/oslabs-beta/Breach/blob/main/LICENSE) file for more details.
+MIT -- see [LICENSE.md](https://github.com/oslabs-beta/Breach/blob/main/LICENSE) file for more details.

 ## Contributors <a id="contributors"></a>